Acute Angles - Disorder, 2018

-Bernar Venet was born in the Alpes de Haute-Provence, France, in 1941.
+Venet was born in Château-Arnoux-Saint-Auban, France, in 1941.
 Venet’s work has been exhibited extensively throughout Europe, the United States, South America and Asia in solo museum shows, as well as in major art events such as the Kassel Documenta in 1977, and the Biennales of Paris, Venice and Sao Paulo.
-Numerous monumental sculptures are permanently installed around the world, in cities such as Paris, Berlin, Tokyo, Strasbourg, Beijing, Nice, Austin, San Francisco, Bergen, Geneva and Cologne.
-Venet has been the recipient of many awards including a grant from the National Endowment of the Arts, the Grand Prix des Arts de la Ville de Paris, and Chevalier de la Legion d’Honneur, France's highest decoration.
+His numerous monumental sculptures are permanently installed around the world, in cities such as Paris, Berlin, Tokyo, Strasbourg, Beijing, Nice, Austin, San Francisco, Bergen, Geneva and Cologne.
+Venet has received many awards including a Lifetime Achievement Award from the International Sculpture Center, New York (2016), the International Julio Gonzalez Prize from Valencia’s IVAM (2013) and Chevalier de la Legion d’Honneur (2005), France's highest decoration.
 After many years in New York, he now lives and works in Le Muy in Southern France.